Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Conclusions

 \section{Conclusions}

-PSOA RuleML 1.0, featuring perspectival knowledge, constitutes a succinct yet expressive language mostly due to its orthogonal overall design according to dimensions D$_1$-D$_3$ of our metamodel for atoms in Fig.~\ref{Metamodel}.
-Perspectivity, the novel perspeneutral/perspectival dimension D$_3$, is defined via independent/dependent descriptors, which can be tuples or slots.
+PSOA RuleML, since Version 1.0 featuring perspectival knowledge, constitutes a succinct yet expressive language mostly due to its orthogonal overall design according to dimensions D$_1$-D$_3$ of our metamodel for atoms in Fig.~\ref{Metamodel}.
+Dependency, the novel independent/dependent dimension D$_3$, is defined via independent/ dependent descriptors, which can be tuples or slots.
 Perspectival knowledge is illustrated by the Rich TA example, visualized in Grailog in Fig.~\ref{TAexample}, describing the same OID individual differently under different perspectives using atoms having different predicates.
 Each descriptor of an atom can be independent or dependent from the predicate, which, respectively, allows or disallows the rescoping of the descriptor to a different predicate for a given OID.
 Enabling descriptor inheritance, default descriptors are realized by default rules and facts.

-To incorporate perspectival knowledge, the presentation and serialization syntaxes of PSOA RuleML are appropriately augmented and the model-theoretic semantics is revised in 1.0.
+To enable perspectival knowledge, the presentation and serialization syntaxes of PSOA RuleML are appropriately augmented and the model-theoretic semantics is revised in Version 1.0.
 The novel D$_3$ was first realized in PSOATransRun 1.3, whose translator component revises (a) the multiple PSOA-internal translation steps, focused on the tupribution/slotribution -- i.e., describution -- step and (b) the conversion to Prolog or TPTP.
 The conversion uses new reserved runtime predicates {\tt prdtupterm} and {\tt prdsloterm} for dependent descriptors.

+The complete earlier Grailog visualization systematics for psoa atoms of~\cite{Boley15b}, introduced before the independent/dependent distinction, has been extended to the dependency dimension according to Fig.~\ref{TAexample}, where an oidless atom can -- instead of a rectangular OID box -- use a `box' degenerated to a ``branch line''~\cite{Boley15b}, e.g. as a starting point for descriptor (hyper)arcs~\cite{Boley19c}.

 Future work on PSOA RuleML is partly driven by the structured agenda for PSOATransRun\footnote{\url{http://wiki.ruleml.org/index.php/PSOATransRun_Development_Agenda}}, with open-source development organized via GitHub.